Join the Transcaucasian Trail team for a trek across Svaneti, Georgia

 Day 8: We’ll use a little-known trail, now being improved by the TCT trail crews to hike over to Ushguli, a UNESCO World Heritage Site with a collection of stunning defensive towers nestled below Shkhara (5,200m), the highest mountain in Georgia.
 (Hiking: 12km +900m/-900m)

 Day 9: We drive to Lower Svaneti and Racha by way of a little-used jeep track, and then celebrate our journey at a small, family-run organic winery in the famed micro-climate of Kvanchkara.

 So you’re interested in joining us in 2020?
 Get in touch using the form below!
 We’ll send you an application form to join the team.
 Places are offered on a first-come first-served basis, so register now to secure your spot.

 If you prefer not to use the online form, you can contact us directly at [email protected].

 What happens after I click the big green button?

 This is an enquiry form, not a booking form, and using it neither obliges you to take part in the trek or guarantees you a place!
 We first want to make sure that you’re fully informed about the experience and that your expectations match what we’re offering.
 Our team will respond to your message by email or phone to go over the details of the trek and ask you a few more questions relating to your level of hiking experience and fitness.
-If all is well, we’ll ask you to pay 50% of the amount as a deposit to secure your place on the team.
-We’ll be in further contact with you before your departure for Armenia, and we’ll always be on hand to answer any questions you may have during that time.
+If all is well, we’ll ask you to pay a deposit to secure your place on the team.
+We’ll be in further contact with you before your departure, and we’ll always be on hand to answer any questions you may have during that time.